Armada, Michigan: History

 Armada's interest in education was demonstrated in the early 20th century by their applying to the Carnegie Foundation for matching funds in order to build and operate a public library.
 Andrew Carnegie's program was based on providing grants to villages and towns that would both provide matching funds for construction and commit to supporting all operations and maintenance of libraries.
 The residents committee of the township asked for $8,000 toward building a permanent township library.
 The Armada Free Public Library was built in 1915 and is still being used to provide library service in the early 21st century.

 A number of fraternal organizations, a literary club, a science club, and the Armada Cornet Band were among the social outlets for villagers and township residents.

-The Michigan Air-Line Railroad connected Armada to other cities in Michigan and elsewhere.
+The Michigan Air Line Railway connected Armada to other cities in Michigan and elsewhere.
 Passengers and freight were processed through the two-door depot at the foot of Church Street.
 A cartage company delivered the freight to uptown businesses by horse and wagon.

 In 2014, the village was shut down due to an investigation by Michigan State Police and the FBI of the murder of 14-year-old April Millsap, who was walking her dog on the Macomb Orchard Trail.
-Her body was found just outside the city limits.
+Her body was found just outside the village limits.
 In 2016 a jury found the 34-year-old defendant, James VanCallis, a man from St. Clair County, to be guilty of four counts associated with the murder.
 He was sentenced to life in prison.

 Following this, residents came together to support their community.
-In a July 2019 Reader's Digest vote, Armada was selected as the "Nicest Place in Michigan."
+In a July 2019 Reader's Digest vote, Armada was selected as the "Nicest Place in Michigan".
 It was a finalist for the magazine's "50 Nicest Places in America" story.